Accessibility Percolation on Cartesian Power Graphs: First moment bound and walk length

 We define the following map of walks on $\xGL$ to $\xGL'$.
 Each self-avoiding walk is mapped to the corresponding walk on the $1$-section of $\xGL'$.
 But instead of mapping non-selfavoiding walks from $\xGL$ to the $1$-section of $\xGL'$, we can make use of the additional vertex copies to replace all vertices that are visited multiple times in $\xGL$ with distinct copies in $\xGL'$.
 To make this unique, we assume that the $n$-th visit of vertex $\xvL$ in $\xGL$ is mapped to the vertex $(\xvL,n)$ in $\xGL'$, except if $\xvL$ is the final vertex of the walk, in which case we map the $n$-th visit in reverse order to $(\xv,n)$ in $\xGL'$.
-The resulting walk is always selfavoiding in $\xGL'$ and the special case assures that every walk in $\xGL$ is mapped to a walk with endpoints on the $1$-section in $\xGL'$.
-A walk on $\xGL$ is then said to be \emph{quasi-accessible} if its mapped walk on $\xGL'$ is accessible.
-We say that a walk on $\xGL'$ is $\emph{valid}$ if there is a walk in $\xGL$ mapped to it and define \emph{valid-accessibility} as accessibility via valid walks.
-This guarantees that \emph{all} walks of equal length in $\xGL$ are equally likely to be quasi-accessible and that valid-accessibility on $\xGL'$ coincides with quasi-accessibility on $\xGL$.
-Additionally, while quasi-accessibility is different from accessibility for individual walks on $\xGL$, accessibility and quasi-accessibility of one genotype from another on $\xGL$ coincide, because non-selfavoiding walks are never accessible, but for each quasi-accessible walk there is a selfavoiding accessible walk obtainable by removal of all cycles from the walk or equivalently by restriction of the walk to the $1$-section of $\xGL'$.
-This implies that we can restrict our investigation to quasi-accessible walks.
+The resulting walk is always selfavoiding in $\xGL'$ and the special case assures that every walk in $\xGL$ is mapped to a walk with endpoints on the $1$-section in $\xGL'$. \begin{definition} A walk on $\xGL$ is \emph{quasi-accessible} if the corresponding mapped walk on $\xGL'$ per the rules above is accessible on $\xGL'$.
+A genotype is said to be quasi-accessible from another if there exists a quasi-accessible walk from the latter to the former. \end{definition} \begin{definition} A walk on $\xGL'$ is $\emph{valid}$ if there is a walk in $\xGL$ which is mapped to it according to the rules above.
+An (extended) genotype $\xhL'$ on $\xGL'$ is said to be \emph{valid-accessible} from a genotype $\xgL'$ on $\xGL'$ if there exists a valid-accessible walk from the latter to the former on $\xGL'$. \end{definition} With these definitions the probability of any walk on $\xGL$, whether self-avoiding or not, to be quasi-accessible is the same, only depending on the length of the walk.
+Furthermore the notion of valid-accessibility on $\xGL'$ coincides with quasi-accessibility on $\xGL$.
 We denote the number of valid-accessible walks from $(\xvL,1) \in \xVL'$ to $(\xwL,1) \in\xVL'$, or equivalently quasi-accessible walks from $\xvL$ to $\xwL$ with $\xvL,\xwL\in\xVL$, by $\xwalksq{\xvL}{\xwL}$.
+Additionally, while quasi-accessibility is different from accessibility for individual walks on $\xGL$, accessibility and quasi-accessibility of one genotype from another on $\xGL$ coincide: \begin{lemma} \end{lemma} \begin{proof} If $\xwL$ is accessible from $\xvL$, then there exists a walk from $\xvL$ to $\xwL$ which is accessible and therefore also quasi-accessible, implying